 The Church of St. Peter and St. Paul is first on the list of churches on churchpop.com and is recognised as one of the most beautiful Catholic churches in the world.
+Without a doubt, it is the most famous Baroque church in Vilnius.
+Its special interior is filled with about two thousand statue.

 The Church of the Apostles St. Peter and St. Paul is not only a masterpiece of architecture, but also a historical testimony to the victory of the Grand Duchy of Lithuania against the Muscovites and their subsequent expulsion from Vilnius following six years of occupation.